stijndcl/marco/README.md

   about releases containing new features and fixes.

 <!-- Plugin description -->
-Supercharge your run configurations with additional macros.
+Supercharge your run configurations with powerful new IDE macros.

+This plugin provides support for various utility macros such as

+- Remembering user input values for subsequent runs
+- Prompting enums in a choice dialog
+- Common string manipulations (slicing, replacing, altering case, etc.)

 <!-- Plugin description end -->

 ## Usage notes

-IntelliJ macros with parameters generally only allow one parameter to be passed.
+IntelliJ macros with parameters only allow one parameter to be passed.
 To get around this, this plugin attempts to parse your arguments as you would pass them to a normal function in any programming language: separated by commas.